GWC-DCMB/ozobotLessons/README.md

 ## STEMinist Parade
 In this [activity](steminist_parade/) students will use logic to complete the Ozobot path to visit the historical women in STEM in chronological order.

+## Exome sequencing
+In this [activity](genetic_testing/) students will use logic to complete the Ozobot path to follow a blood sample through exome sequencing and computational analysis to genetic counseling.

 # Resources from Ozobot
 - [Calibration](ozobot-calibration-tips.pdf)
 - [Educator's Guide](ozobot-calibration-tips.pdf)